NFL Criticized For Trying To Continue Game After Damar Hamlin’s Collapse - NewsBreak

 But tragedy struck late in the first quarter as America witnessed one of the scariest sports moments to hit national television in decades.

-Damar Hamlin, 24, who is a defensive back for the Bills, stood up after making a routine tackle, then collapsed.
+24-year-old Damar Hamlin, who is a defensive back for the Bills, stood up after making a routine tackle, then collapsed.

 Within moments trainers rushed to his aid as players surrounded their fallen teammate.